altruios/namshubettulpa/public/namshubettuple/interludes.md

 *Ozmind put the keys in the ignition.*
 ~The truck roared to life - then was quickly going slowly down the snowy mountain road.~ "Al-tok got to me, he... killed me, in a way."
-'how?'
+'How?'
-"one of my students, had a nasty namshub on his head, only it wasn't my student...
+"One of my students, had a nasty namshub on his head, only it wasn't my student...
 Not anymore."
-'so why me?'
+'So why me?'
-"you? you and me were best buds... but I had to take every bit of me from you, and everyone else for that matter to survive.
+"You? you and me were best buds...
+But I had to take every bit of me from you, and everyone else for that matter to survive.
 I'm mostly what other's saw in me now, bits of the original escaped... bits."
 ~Further down the mountain road a small orange glow emanated through the snow fall below~ ~Ozmind stepped on the gas.~